Amulyapriyaeamani/flowpay-fraud-risk-sql-analysis/docs/07_data_validation.md

 The transaction values appear realistic for a digital payments platform.
 The dataset does not show abnormal or suspicious transaction values that would indicate major data quality issues.

 ---

+# Step 4 — Device Data Quality Validation

+This step evaluates the quality and reliability of device-related data, which is important for fraud detection and behavioral analysis.

+Device signals are commonly used in payment platforms to detect suspicious activity such as account takeover or automated transactions.

+## 1. Transactions Missing Device Information

+Check performed to identify transactions where `device_id` is not recorded.

+**Result:**
+- 5105 transactions were found without device information.

+**Interpretation:**
+- This is not necessarily an error.
+In real payment systems, this can occur due to:
+  - Guest checkout scenarios
+  - Device tracking limitations
+  - Certain payment methods not capturing device data
+  - Logging or instrumentation gaps
+- However, transactions without device data reduce the ability to perform device-based fraud analysis.

+## 2. Devices Linked to Multiple Users

+This check verifies whether a single device is associated with multiple users, which could indicate suspicious behavior such as shared devices or account misuse.

+**Result:**
+- No devices were found linked to multiple users.

+**Interpretation:**
+- Device ownership appears consistent in the dataset, indicating that device-to-user relationships are clean and reliable.
+- This improves confidence in device-based fraud signals.

+## 3. Users With High Number of Devices

+This analysis checks whether some users are associated with an unusually large number of devices, which can be a potential fraud indicator.

+**Result:**
+- Total users analyzed: 25,000
+- No users were found with more than 5 devices.

+**Interpretation:**
+- User-device distribution appears normal.
+- There are no immediate signals of suspicious multi-device activity.
+- This suggests the dataset reflects realistic user behavior patterns.

+---